quicwg/base-drafts/draft-ietf-quic-transport.md

 endpoint MUST NOT delay transmission of a packet containing a PATH_RESPONSE frame unless constrained by congestion control.

-A PATH_RESPONSE frame SHOULD be sent on the network path where the PATH_CHALLENGE was received.
+A PATH_RESPONSE frame MUST be sent on the network path where the PATH_CHALLENGE was received.
 This ensures that path validation by a peer only succeeds if the path is functional in both directions.
 This requirement MUST NOT be enforced by the endpoint that initiates path validation as that would enable an attack on migration; see {{off-path-forward}}.

-An endpoint SHOULD expand datagrams that contain a PATH_RESPONSE frame to at least the smallest allowed maximum datagram size of 1200 bytes.
+An endpoint MUST expand datagrams that contain a PATH_RESPONSE frame to at least the smallest allowed maximum datagram size of 1200 bytes.
 This verifies that the path is able to carry datagrams of this size in both directions.